cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 Here we simple pass a list and asure that the commands and arguments are elements in the list.

-As you will execute the commands in a shell, you may also sometimes interrested in loading the environment that you have set up with `.bashrc` or  `.bash_profile`.
+As you will execute the commands in a shell, you may also sometimes interrested in loading the environment that you have set up with `.bashrc` or `.bash_profile` or `.zprofile`.
 For this reason you can pass along the `shell` flag and set it to `True`.
 On Linux the default shell is `/bin/sh` and on Windows it is `cmd.exe`.
 In this case you can either use a string which will be parsed accordingly or use a list

 ```python
 subprocess.call('ls -lisa', shell=True)